Hifumi Katō: Personal life and death

+Katō died on January 22, 2026, at the age of 86.

 Awards and honors

-Katō has received numerous awards and honors throughout his career for his accomplishments in both on an off the shogi board.
+Katō received numerous awards and honors throughout his career for his accomplishments both on and off the shogi board.
 These include the Annual Shogi Awards given out by the JSA for performance in official games and other awards given out by governmental organizations, etc. for contributions made to Japanese society.